DyogenIBENS/Agora/doc/HowTo.md

 the same convention is used throughout each file.

 &#9888; **Warning**: The gene identifiers have to be consistent with the ones used in the gene trees.
+The transcript identifiers are ignored by AGORA.

 &#9888; **Warning**: The genes files must be named consistently with the names of the species in the species tree, using the format `prefix.species_name.suffix`.